ConorRiordan1/robotfusion/README.md

 - use Groot when dealing with behaviour trees.
 This can be difficult to set up.
 - I trained YOLO using google colab. you can also do if you have a GPU.
 - to visualize LiDAR in RVIZ, make sure laserscan is set to best_attempt
+- Use openCV to capture images with a raspberry pi camera on an ubuntu operating system.
+Other methods often require raspberry pi OS

 Here are some sources to check out:
 - https://docs.ros.org/en/humble/index.html